Sauhard74/fridgewhiz-v0/README.md

 ## ✨ Features

+- 📸 **AI Image Recognition**: Upload photos of your fridge and automatically detect ingredients using GPT-4 Vision
+- 🖱️ **Drag & Drop Upload**: Easy image upload with drag-and-drop support
 - 🔍 **Smart Recipe Search**: Find recipes based on ingredients you have
 - 🎨 **Beautiful UI**: Modern, responsive design with Tailwind CSS
 - 🔥 **Calorie Filter**: Set maximum calories per serving
 - 💰 **Budget Filter**: Filter by price per serving
-- 🤖 **AI-Powered Fun Names**: Get creative recipe names like "Crisis Curry" or "End-of-Month Pasta" (optional)
+- 🤖 **AI-Powered Fun Names**: Get creative recipe names like "Crisis Curry" or "End-of-Month Pasta"
 - ❤️ **Recipe Ratings**: See popular recipes with like counts
 - 📱 **Mobile-Friendly**: Works perfectly on all devices